 Ingredients

-1 cup gluten-free flour mix (I use Better Batter Gluten-Free Flour)
+- 1 cup gluten-free flour*

-2 tablespoons sugar
+- 2 tablespoons sugar

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1/2 teaspoon cinnamon
+- ½ teaspoon cinnamon

-1/4 teaspoon nutmeg
+- ¼ teaspoon nutmeg

-1/4 teaspoon allspice
+- ¼ teaspoon allspice

-1/4 teaspoon salt
+- ¼ teaspoon salt

-1/2 cup unsweetened almond or cashew milk
+- ½ cup unsweetened almond milk

-1/2 cup pure pumpkin puree
+- ½ cup pure pumpkin puree

-2 eggs
+- 2 eggs

-1/2 teaspoon vanilla
+- ½ teaspoon vanilla

 Maple Glaze:

-1 cups confectioner’s sugar
+- 1 cups confectioner’s sugar

-1 1/2 tablespoons unsweetened almond or cashew milk
+- 1 ½ tablespoons unsweetened almond milk

-1 tablespoons maple syrup
+- 1 tablespoon maple syrup

-1/4 teaspoon maple flavoring
+- ¼ teaspoon maple flavoring

-pinch of salt
+- pinch of salt

 Instructions

-Cook per your waffle makers directions.
+- Cook per your waffle maker’s directions.

-To make maple glaze: In a small mixing bowl whisk all glaze ingredients together until smooth.
+To make maple glaze, whisk all glaze ingredients together in a small mixing bowl until smooth.
 Drizzle over waffles.
 Store any leftover maple glaze in a sealed container in the refrigerator.

 Erica Kennedy